pgbarletta/locuaz/docs/source/tutorialsimple.rst

  * ``reconstruct_radius``: residues below this distance from the mutated position will also get their side-chains reoriented.

-Check :ref:`mutators:Mutators` for a reference of the implementation, and :ref:`configurationfile:YAML configuration file` for more details.
+Check :ref:`mutators:Mutators` for a reference of the implementation and :ref:`configurationfile:YAML configuration file` for more details.

 pruning
 ^^^^^^^^